-Schools firm defends maintenance record
+Vote of no confidence in schools firm

 - Pupils kept inside as wind damages Oxgangs Primary School's roof

-Two years ago, nine tonnes of masonry fell from a wall at the school - prompting a Scotland-wide review of building projects.
+Two years ago, nine tonnes of masonry fell from a wall at Oxgangs - prompting a Scotland-wide review of building projects.

 The incidents earlier this year involved loose flashing on the roof and internal ceiling tiles, which led to the council carrying out checks on the school.

+The consortium defended its maintenance record, saying safety of children and staff in its building was its "primary concern."

-The statement from ESP said: "ESP is acutely aware of the heightened sensitivities about Oxgangs Primary School given what happened in 2016.
+Their statement said: "ESP is acutely aware of the heightened sensitivities about Oxgangs Primary School given what happened in 2016.

 "The safety of the children and staff at Oxgangs and the remainder of the PPP1 School estate is of primary concern to the Board of ESP."